Skip to navigation Skip to content

 Note: a care recipient may own multiple properties that may meet the criteria of an asset that cannot be sold or borrowed against.

-Temporary absence could reasonably be considered to be a circumstance in which the person in question is not currently occupying the home, but they have not established residency elsewhere and is expected to return when the purpose of the temporary absence is achieved.
+Temporary absence could reasonably be a circumstance in which the person in question is not currently occupying the home, but they have not established residency elsewhere and is expected to return when the purpose of the temporary absence is achieved.

 5